Kamakura-shi/School_Project_3-File_Communication/README.md

-This program created a back and forth communication between a server and a client, I used the "Socket" method of protocol communication
+This program creates a back and forth communication between a server and a client, I used the "Socket" method of protocol communication